 Two dramatic stories.
 In an undeterminated past, a young cannibal (who killed his own father) is condemned to be torn to pieces by some wild beasts.
-In the second story, Julius, the young son of a post-war German industrialist, is on the way to lie down with his farm’s pigs, because he doesn’t like human relationships.
+In the second story, Julius, the young son of a post-war German industrialist, is on the way to lie down with his farm’s pigs.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Pasolini's most impenetrable film is also his most beguiling; the work of a visionary, which blends hallucinatory scenes of pre-historic violence with the extended monologues of the bourgeoisie.
 Difficult to know the intentions of the filmmaker, but the suggestion "a story about pigs to tell a story about Jews", combined with the overlapping of the two tales, hints at the same anti-fascist polemic of the later Salo.